SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 - Postman : https://www.getpostman.com/downloads/
 - The Cloud Foundry command line tool: https://github.com/cloudfoundry/cli/releases

-Furthermore, use the Cloud Foundry CLI to install the so called `multiappas`plugin.
-This plugin enables the Cloud Foundry CLI to deploy your Multi-Target Application (MTA) to Cloud Foundry:
+Furthermore, use the Cloud Foundry CLI to install the so called `multiapps`plugin.
+This plugin enables the Cloud Foundry CLI to deploy your Multi-Target Application (MTA) to Cloud Foundry.
+To do so, execute the following command in the Terminal.
   ```bash
   cf install-plugin multiapps
   ```